qsymmachus/notes/rust.md

 Collections can be converted into iterators using one of three methods:

 * `iter()` borrows each element of the collection, leaving the original collection untouched.
+The iterator returned by iter will yield `&T`.
 * `into_iter()` consumes the collection so it is no longer available for use outside the loop.
+The iterator returned by into_iter may yield any of `T`, `&T` or `&mut T`, depending on the context.
 * `iter_mut()` borrows each element but allows you to mutate it so you can modify the collection in place.

+Another way to phrase it – if you just need to "look at" the data, use `iter`, if you need to `edit/mutate it`, use iter_mut, and if you need to give it a new owner, use `into_iter`.

 Pattern matching
 ----------------